colidescope

 return value

-return value + addRecursively(value-1)
+return value + add_recursively(value-1)

-print addRecursively(3)
+print add_recursively(3)

 # prints 6

 If you run this script you should see 6 as the result in the output window, which is indeed the result of summing 1 + 2 + 3.
-You can see that addRecursively() is a recursive function because it calls itself within its definition.
+You can see that addRecursively() is a recursive function because it calls itself within its own definition.
 To see how this function works, let's step through all of the function calls that lead to the final solution.

 The first time we call the function we pass in the number three, which is brought into the function in the variable 'value'.
 The function first checks if this value is equal to 0, and if it is it simply returns the value.
 This causes the function to return 0 if its input is 0, which is a valid solution to our summation problem.
-This Conditional is the 'termination criteria' of our function.
-In order for our function to not enter an endless spiral and crash, we have to ensure that this criteria is met at some point.
+This conditional is the 'termination criteria' of our function.
+In order for our function to not enter an endless loop and crash, we have to ensure that this criteria is met at some point.
 In our case we must ensure that the value input into the function eventually becomes 0.

-In our case the value is '3' so the Conditional is skipped, and the function instead returns the input value added to the results of the same function with an input of one minus the value.
+In our case the value is '3' so the conditional is skipped, and the function instead returns the input value added to the results of the same function with an input of one minus the value.
 This causes the function to execute again, this time with an input of '2'.
 The original function will now wait until it gets the return from this new function, at which point it will return the value of the new function plus 3.

 To get a better understanding of how this works, let's visualize the sequence of calls and returns:

-addRecursively(3) --> 3 + _
+add_recursively(3) --> 3 + _

-addRecursively(2) --> 2 + _
+add_recursively(2) --> 2 + _

-addRecursively(1) --> 1 + _
+add_recursively(1) --> 1 + _

-addRecursively(0) --> 0
+add_recursively(0) --> 0

 1 + 0 --> 1